NITCbase/nitcbase.github.io/docs/Roadmap/Stage12.md

 <details>
 <summary>

-Q. Consider we have two relations `Events (id: NUM, title: STR, location: STR)` and `Locations(name: STR, capacity: NUM)`.
+Q. Consider we have two relations `Events(id NUM, title STR, location STR)` and `Locations(name STR, capacity NUM)`.
 Here, `Events.location` and `Locations.name` are common between the two relations.
 We run the following commands in NITCbase.

 ```sql
 OPEN TABLE Events;